 The Hwy 441 corridor now has both water and sewer services making this busy corridor a prime attraction for commercial development.
-The City is offering incentives, such as fee waivers and impact fee reductions, for connection to our services and annexation into the City.
+The City is offering incentives, such as fee waivers and impact fee reductions, for connection to our services and annexation into the City along with an infill incentive for those vacant lots scattered throughout the City.